ilovedogs3003/ilovedogs3003.github.io/_projects/1_project.md

       </a>
     </i>
   </small>
   given to me in Dr. Aparna Anand's <b>EDPA 6002: Quantitative Methods for Evaluating Education Policies and Programs</b> course.
 While I still have access to the data, I do not have access to the data dictionary.
 This means that, within the dataframe, there are a lot of variables that I do not know i) how they are defined and ii) how the data was collected.
-Thus, the purpose of this project is <b> not to make any declarative statements, but demosntrate some of the things I've learned </b>
+Thus, the purpose of this project is <b> not to make any declarative statements, but demosntrate some of the things I have learned </b>
 </p>
 <br>
 This project and data specifically focuses on the impact that Teach for America teachers have on student outcomes.

 <h4><b>Multivariate Regressions</b></h4>
 The following is a perfect example of what <b>not to do</b>.
-You should not run a series of regression models <b>without checking assumptions</b> or properly understanding the distribution of your data and how that may <i>influence</i> or <b>bias</b> the outcomes
+You should not run a series of regression models <b>without checking assumptions</b> or properly understanding the distribution of your data and how that may <i>influence</i> or <b>bias</b> the outcomes.

 In this specific analysis, I am trying to see the baseline relationship between end of year math scores and treatment (i.e., whether the student had a Teach for America teacher).
 At a baseline, a less knowledgeable social scientist <i>may</i> feel compelled to tell you that--although the results are not significant--they indicate the potential of fruitful results.
 Significance not withstanding, those who received treatment scored **1.38 points higher, on average, on their end of year math scores**.